-St Georges de Rouelley (50) - Beautifully renovated farmhouse with Colombage.
+St Georges de Rouelley (50) - A beautifully renovated farmhouse with Colombage facade.
 Equestrian potential

 Property Details - Character Property

 This attractive farmhouse, sympathetically and completely renovated, is built in stone and colombage, is south facing and lies in the Normandy National Park.
 It is situated in a small hamlet, set back from a very quiet road, about 2 kms from the village of St Georges de Rouelley, which is midway between the medieval towns of Domfront and Mortain.

 The house comprises on the ground floor : Kitchen 6.5 x 3.95m, to include base and wall fitted units.
 Space for range style cooker with canopy extractor.
 Plumbing for dishwasher, space for upright fridge freezer and under counter fridge.
 Dining Room 6.5 x 5.8m with granite feature fireplace and wood burning stove, Lounge 7 x 6.5m with plenty of windows providing views to the garden, plus wood burning stove. , Garden / Breakfast room / 4th Bedroom 4.7 x 4.25m with direct access to Shower room 2.15 x 2.3m.
 Boiler room oil fired central heating.